Privacy Policy

 (b) of the circumstances of that collection; and

-(c) provide access to a copy of its Privacy Policy.
+(c) provide access to a copy of this Privacy Policy.

 If the personal information could not have been collected by the Company, it will destroy the information or ensure that the information is de-identified.